kstenschke/doShell/README.md

 ## What does it do?

-doShell provides a superset of shell script, geared towards cross-platform (Linux and Mac OS) headfull UI automation.
+doShell provides a superset of shell script, geared towards rapid cross-platform (Linux and Mac OS) headfull UI automation.
-doShell automation is foremost targeted, but not limited, to operations involving browsing the web.
+doShell is foremost targeted, but not limited, to automation of operations involving browsing the web.

 This project is a source-to-source (S2S) transpiler and runtime system.